ippontech/blog-usa/posts/stargate.md

 -H 'Content-Type: application/json'
 ```

-More details on how to use the REST API can be found on the [documentation](https://stargate.io/docs/stargate/1.0/developers-guide/rest-using.html).
+More details on how to use the REST API can be found [here](https://stargate.io/docs/stargate/1.0/developers-guide/rest-using.html).

 ## Document API

-This API is a bit different from the others because it will let you insert unstructured JSON documents.
+This API is a bit different from the others because it will let you save unstructured JSON documents.
 This is pretty useful when you don't want to spend time defining the columns of your table.

-Let's insert a vehicle with the below curl command:
+Let's insert a vehicle with the curl command below:

 ```bash
 curl --location \